tarantool/ansible-cartridge/README.md

 Instance can be configured using the `config` variable.
 This variable describes instance parameters that would be passed to cartridge configuration.
-It can contain [cluster-specific](https://www.tarantool.io/en/rocks/cartridge/1.0/modules/cartridge.argparse/#cluster-opts) parameters or some application-specific parameters (can be parsed in application using the [`cartridge.argparse`](https://www.tarantool.io/en/rocks/cartridge/1.0/modules/cartridge.argparse) module).
+It can contain [cluster-specific](https://www.tarantool.io/en/doc/latest/book/cartridge/cartridge_api/modules/cartridge.argparse/#cluster-opts) parameters or some application-specific parameters (can be parsed in application using the [`cartridge.argparse`](https://www.tarantool.io/en/doc/latest/book/cartridge/cartridge_api/modules/cartridge.argparse) module).

 #### Required parameters

-`advertise_uri` is required parameter for instance configuraion.
+`advertise_uri` is required for instance configuration.
 It must be specified in `<host>:<port>` format.

 #### Forbidden parameters